vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-cloud-config-set-up.md

 The Spring Config Server includes an [overrides feature](https://cloud.spring.io/spring-cloud-config/reference/html/#property-overrides) that lets an operator provide configuration properties to all applications.
 The overridden properties cannot be accidentally changed by the application with the normal Spring Boot hooks.

 ## Client-Side Usage
 To make use of [Spring Config Server in a client application](https://cloud.spring.io/spring-cloud-config/reference/html/#_client_side_usage), you build your Spring Boot application so it depends on `spring-cloud-config-client`.
 The easiest way to add the dependency is with a Spring Boot starter `org.springframework.cloud:spring-cloud-starter-config`.
-There is also a parent pom and BOM (spring-cloud-starter-parent) for Maven users and a Spring IO version management properties file for Gradle and Spring CLI users.
+There is also a parent POM and BOM (spring-cloud-starter-parent) for Maven users and a Spring IO version management properties file for Gradle and Spring CLI users.

 ## Keep Learning
 A great way to get started learning about and using Spring Cloud Config is the [Centralized Configuration Guide](https://spring.io/guides/gs/centralized-configuration/).
 This guide takes about 15 minutes, stepping through the process of setting up a Config Server and consuming configuration information from a client.
 It also illustrates how to refresh configuration without restarting the client.